Investmentbanking/ToDoApp/README.md

 # ToDoApp
-Full stack To Do App created using the MERN Stack
+Full stack To Do App created using the MERN Stack (MongoDB, Express, React and Node)

-Includes delete
+Includes GET, DELETE, POST and PUT functionality

 # Screenshots